- Blanket loan pros and cons

 The lender also will required all of the properties to be appraised and might also request that physical inspections be performed of all of the properties.
 When these are combined with title insurance and title searches, and completing any maintenance or repairs, you may end up adding a large sum to the closing costs of the loan.

-3. Blanket loans can only be used in the one state
+Why can Blanket loans only be used in the one state?

 Since guidelines on blanket loans are different in each state, a blanket loan will be needed for properties in each different state.
 So if own properties in Florida, New Jersey, and New York, you will need to have three blanket loans to cover all of your properties.